Fresh French Strawberry Mousse Dessert without Gelatin

 To pasteurize eggs at home you should:

-You can use this strawberry mousse recipe as a cake filling.
-If you want to make it a little firmer you can add gelatine.
+You can use this recipe as a cake filling.
+If you want to make it a little firmer you can add gelatin.
 Here is how you should do this:

 Strawberry mousse must be served cold.
 It must chill for at least 12 hours.

 You can serve this strawberry mousse topped with fresh strawberries.
 You can add some toasted almonds or meringues to add some crunch to this French dessert.

 This dessert can be kept, refrigerated for up to 4 days.
 You can cover the containers to prevent a thin layer crust from forming on the top.

 Top with the fresh strawberries when you are ready to serve.

 - Cover the containers with film wrap and place in the freezer, keeping them straight.
 The mousse keeps for up to 1 month in the freezer.

 - To defrost: place in the refrigerator overnight.
 Top with fresh strawberries right before serving.
 Enjoy!

 If you freeze strawberry mousse you will end up with a delicious no churn homemade strawberry ice cream.
 If you choose to transform the mousse into ice cream, here are a few tips you should follow: